jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

     intercept[IllegalArgumentException] { actorRef.receive("hello") }

 !SLIDE transition=blindY
-.notes This just sends a message to an actor and expects a message of a specific type back
+.notes This just sends a message to an actor and expects a message of a specific type back.
+Note that you need to mix in trait ImplicitSender to make this work, otherwise there is no "sender" for the actor to send the message back to.
 # Simple TestKit Test

     "A MyActor" should "respond asynchronously to a message" in {